robbelouwet/sportify/README.md

 and returns the top 5.

-Both can be run locally if you wish, by navigating to the relevant subdirectory (front-end or back-end) and executing `npm start` in both directories.
+Both can be run locally if you wish, by navigating to the relevant subdirectory (front-end or back-end) and executing `npm start` in both directories, then uncomment and change the `back_end` url in the [auth.js](front-end/src/utils/auth.js) so the front end will point to the local back end instead of the deployed one.
 Although both are deployed so this isn't necessary.

+## The website
+the 2 UI's are basically the same, the only difference is that the recommendations page renders a different component.
+When logging in, just specify a valid KU Leuven email adress:
+- firstname.lastname@student.kuleuven.be
+- rxxxxxx@kuleuven.be

+Then, enter a random password.
+If the user doesn't exist, it is created and logged in.